 In the first half of the year, Letshego went live with its LetsGo Digital Mall in 10 markets, following successful pilots in Botswana and Nigeria.
 The LetsGo Digital Mall is a unifying platform aimed at increasing customer access across multiple channels.
 The Digital Mall's technical structure is built in such a way as to enable Letshego to build towards our ambition of creating an inclusive one-stop portal.
-This portal will enable our customers to access Letshego products such as saving, payments, loans and lifestyle solutions, and facilitate access to everyday facilities such as airtime, mobile data and municipal service payments, all in a secured environment.
+This portal will enable our customers to access Letshego products such as saving, payments, loans and lifestyle solutions, as airtime, mobile data and municipal service payments, all in a secured environment.

-In essence, we have created a platform that now allows us to scale up in an efficient and cost-effective way and expand our reach.
+In essence, we have created a platform that now allows us to scale up in an efficient and costeffective way and expand our reach.

-AT THE END OF 2021,

-OVER 93 000 CUSTOMERS

-HAD REGISTERED FOR

-LETSGO DIGITAL MALL.
+AT THE END OF 2021, OVER 93 000 CUSTOMERS HAD REGISTERED FOR LETSGO DIGITAL MALL.